moopiecodez/polyglot/README.txt

 A project to experiment with different languages

-For each language there is a makefile to print hello world.
+For each language there is a makefile to print "Hello, Puffin".
 Go into the directory for the relevant language and run:
     make
     ./hello